アイスランド

 Maritime Museum

-A waterfront museum housed in an old fish factory, exploring Iceland's dramatic relationship with the sea and how the sea shaped the nation.
-Guided tours include boarding the 900-ton coast guard vessel Óðinn.
+A waterfront museum housed in an old fish factory.
+It explores Iceland’s dramatic relationship with the sea and how the ocean has shaped the nation.
+There is a guided boarding tour of the 900-ton coast guard ship Óðinn.

 The Settlement Exhibition